FAQ

 Why doesn't my unit feel warm?

-The human body is approximately 98.6 F making it difficult to feel the temperature settings on Sprout and the Aurora+ as "warm".
+The human body is approximately 98.6 F making it difficult to feel germination temperatures as "warm".
 Throughout a day of testing units, the same reading feels different if I've been holding my warm phone returning emails or holding a cold bottle of water.
-We use an industry standard stc-1000 thermostat for calibration and testing.
-Make sure you're using the stick on feet for thermal efficiency.
-Stay away from low quality power adapters.

 When I touch a heat mat, it feels warm.